 Growing up, I was always a fan of sweet potato casserole.
 After all, between the mashed candied yams and the marshmallow topping, it was really just dessert!
 Then, one year, my aunt brought over a new version of sweet potato casserole.
 Instead of marshmallows, she’d topped it with a crunchy pecan crumble.
 It was a game-changer.
 From then on, sweet potatoes became one of the stars of the Thanksgiving show and we always opted for the pecan version.

 There are thousands of sweet potato casserole recipes on the internet, but this one stands out thanks to the pecan topping, the fluffy mashed sweet potatoes sweetened with pure maple syrup, and the hint of orange in every bite.
-Here's what you'll need to make it:
+Find ingredient notes (including substitutions and swaps) below.

-- Butter & Cream – For a truly indulgent casserole (there's no better time for it than Thanksgiving, after all!), we recommend using 1/2 cup of heavy cream or butter.
-For dairy-free, full-fat coconut milk is a great substitute, and if you'd like to lighten it up you can replace the heavy cream with regular milk.
+- Heavy cream or milk – for a truly indulgent casserole (there’s no better time for it than Thanksgiving, after all), we recommend using heavy cream in this recipe.
+If you’d like to lighten the dish up, though, you can replace the heavy cream with regular milk.

-- Flour – For the pecan topping, you can use regular all-purpose flour or this flour for a gluten-free version.
+- Flour – for the pecan topping, you can use regular all-purpose flour or this gluten-free all-purpose flour for a gluten-free version.

-- Brown or Coconut Sugar – The topping works with both brown sugar or coconut sugar if you're looking to make a refined sugar-free version!
+- Brown sugar or coconut sugar – the topping works with both brown sugar or coconut sugar if you’re looking to make a refined sugar-free version!

 Here’s how you’ll make this easy sweet potato casserole recipe:

-- Mash the sweet potatoes – Once the sweet potatoes are tender, you'll mash them and stir in the butter, cream, maple syrup, and orange juice and zest.
-Taste the potatoes for seasoning, adding more salt if needed, then stir in the eggs.
+Step 4: Stir the butter, cream, maple syrup, orange juice, and orange zest into the sweet potatoes.
+Taste the potato mixture for seasoning, adding more salt if needed, then stir in the eggs.

-- Spread into a casserole dish – Next, you'll spread the sweet potatoes into the bottom of a 2-quart casserole dish, then top them with the pecan crumble.
+Step 5: Spread the sweet potatoes into the bottom of a 2-quart casserole dish, then top them with the pecan crumble.

-- Bake – Finally, you'll bake the casserole at 350 F for 30 minutes, until the top is browned and crisp.
-Let it cool slightly, then serve!
+Step 6: Bake the casserole at 350°F for 30 minutes, until the top is browned and crisp.

 - Freeze the sweet potato mash – If you’d like to really knock out some of your Thanksgiving prep in advance, you can freeze the sweet potato mash – just leave out the eggs.
 You can either transfer the sweet potato mixture from the freezer to the fridge 2 days in advance or reheat it on the stove or in the oven.
 Once it is thawed, stir in the eggs, put it in the casserole dish, and top with the crumble.